tblakex01/claude-on-the-go/CONTRIBUTING.md

 ### Why We Need Your Help

-This is a **bootstrapped solo project** built by a developer supporting his family.
-I can't pay for contributions yet, but I want to be transparent about where we are:
+This is a **free and open source project** built for the community.
+We believe great tools should be accessible to everyone.

-**Current status:**
+**Our commitment:**
-- Building toward first revenue (mobile app launch)
+- Free forever - no paid tiers or premium features
-- Every feature brings us closer to sustainability
+- Community-driven development
-- When profitable, I'll revisit contributor rewards
+- Open source first, always

 **What you get:**
 - Your name in CONTRIBUTORS.md and release notes
 - Credit as original author for your terminal
 - First-class support for your terminal of choice
-- Satisfaction of helping a bootstrapped open-source project
+- Satisfaction of helping a free, community-driven project

 ### Available Parsers (7 total)